The Academy Scrutiny Committee of Hartshill Academy has a strategic role of support and challenge to ensure the highest standards are met.

 I am a keen reader and have a passion for hearing live music with several concerts and shows already booked in for this year.
 I have been known to enjoy singing a song or two when the mood takes me!

 Amy was born in Nuneaton and has lived locally in Hinckley, Barwell and Hartshill.

 She completed a Contemporary Arts BA (Hons) degree at the Manchester Metropolitan University in 2003 and made a career in Dance and drama teaching on a freelance basis within the Midlands.

 During that time she also worked at Battling Brook primary School in Hinckley as a HLTA, gaining the qualification from Northampton University.

 After her 3 children were born, Amy had a career change and now works from home dealing in antiques, vintage and retro items.
 She strongly believes in high expectations for our local children and strive to support the Midland Academies Trust in delivering this to the next generation.

 Oliver joined the RAB in February 2018.

-Oliver is currently a Global Recruitment Officer the University of Leicester and was previously Marketing and Recruitment manager for CU London, senior recruitment Co ordinator at CU Coventry as well as in the outreach team at Birmingham City University.
+Oliver is currently the Outreach Manager for the University of Leicester previously the Global Recruitment Officer.
+Prior to his roles at Leicester he was previously Marketing and Recruitment manager for CU London, senior recruitment Co ordinator at CU Coventry as well as in the outreach team at Birmingham City University.